SatyaRanjanRay/PWCs-Virtual-Internship-projects/README.md

 ⚡ Quick Insights :

+📍 Hiring

 📌 The number of male hires is higher than that of female hires.

 📌 Gender representation in the operations department is currently balanced, with an equal number of men and women.
 However, there is a need for improvement in gender representation across the remaining departments, with a focus on increasing the presence of women.
 In contrast, the HR department should work towards enhancing the representation of men within its workforce.

 📌 Except for Junior Officers, Women are underrepresented in all other job levels.
 There is a need to work on increasing gender diversity and getting more women into these higher-level positions.

+📍 Promotions

 📌 In 2021, there was a higher number of promotions for female employees compared to 2020.

+📌 The majority of women were promoted to senior officer positions in 2021

+📍 Turnover

+📌 The turnover rate for males is higher than that for females.

+📌 The finance department has the highest turnover rate, while the HR department has the lowest turnover rate.

+📌 The turnover rate is highest for the senior officer job level and lowest for the executive job level.

+⚡ Areas of Improvements:

+The dashboard also allows us to track hiring trends over time.
+For example, the dashboard shows that the percentage of female hires has increased in recent years which is a positive trend but it is important to continue to monitor hiring data to ensure that the program is attracting and retaining a diverse workforce.

+You can explore the interactive dashboard and discover more insights 🔝